astralord/astralord/README.md

 ### Hi there 👋, my name is Aleksandr

 - 🎓 I hold Master's degree in Financial Mathematics and Bachelor's degree in Applied Mathematics
-- 🪙 Used to be Quantitative Engineer
 - 🔭 Currently work at Research Department of Huawei in St.Petersburg (Russia)
 - 🤖 Have a huge interest in Generative Deep Learning and Deep Reinforcement Learning
-- ⚡ Fun fact: I have two cats, one can be spotted on my avatar pic
+- ⚡ Random fact: I have two cats, one can be spotted on my avatar pic

 Check out my ✨[_blog_](https://astralord.github.io/)✨ and the most popular repositories on this page: